MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 .. code:: java

-  // Try initializing the ArrayList with a know size Collection<String> colors = new ArrayList<String>(500);
+  // Try initializing the ArrayList with a known size Collection<String> colors = new ArrayList<String>(500);

 - To use the cloning mechanism provided by Java, here are the rules to respect: